top of page

 How to Support Someone Who is Grieving

 In this workshop, we will provide a high-level overview of The Grief Recovery Method, an evidence-based program to help individuals heal from the pain of loss.
-We will differentiate between grief and bereavement, explore the relationship between grief and trauma, and discuss different kinds of life events that can cause emotional pain.
+We will differentiate between grief and bereavement and discuss different kinds of life events that can cause emotional pain.
 In addition, participants will learn about the physical impacts of grief, what to say and not to say to a griever, and discuss specific strategies to support those experiencing loss.

-Burnout is on everyone’s mind and many of us are feeling the impacts of toxic stress coming out of the pandemic.
+Burnout is on everyone’s mind and many of us are feeling the impacts of stress in the workplace.
 Many institutions are experiencing workforce losses as a result; making things even more challenging for those who remain on the job.
-This workshop will focus on identifying the signs and symptoms of toxic stress and burn-out, thinking through the difference between stress and stressors, and developing practical actions that can be taken to manage high levels of stress and avoid burnout.
+This workshop will focus on identifying the signs and symptoms of stress and burnout, thinking through the difference between stress and stressors, and developing practical actions that can be taken to support the wellbeing of the workforce.

 “Self-Care:” Types of Rest the Brain Needs to Promote Healing